Loading environment variables

 # (file continues here)

-Enter the Start Image in OpCon
+Enter the start image in OpCon

-The Start Image line on the UNIX Details screen (in the Enterprise Manager's Job Master) must contain either the full or relative path to the user_setup script or job.
+The Start Image line on the UNIX Details screen (in the Enterprise Manager's Job Master) must contain either the full or relative path to user_setup script or job.
 To specify relative path, use "." or "~username" (provided that path_to_su is enabled).
 For information on defining a job in the Enterprise Manager, refer to Adding Jobs in the Enterprise Manager online help.

 The Start Image in the Enterprise Manager for a job called /usr/local/payroll/timecalc would contain the following: